 Essentially, AHP will do all of the calculations for you, ranking the most optimal choices for each individual.
 And the results may not always be what you’d expect if it was a simple poll where you pick a choice.
 Back to our example - if you took a vote, Italian food would be your last choice.
 But if you had to judge it by all the other criteria (wide variety, vegetarian options, etc.) instead of your gut reaction, you'd realize the flaws in your thinking.
 Now imagine what you're forgetting about when making more complex decisions.

 But how can you actually use AHP?
 We've created Prioritization Helper, a Salesforce app that facilitates group decisions.
 This tool is great for all kinds of scenarios, including hiring a candidate from a group interview, software selection, or deciding what events to sponsor.
-More use case suggestions here.
+Here are more Prioritization Helper use case suggestions.

 How it works: